laixintao/uwsgi-docs/SubscriptionServer.rst

 The keys must be named after the domain/key we are subscribing to serve, plus the .pem extension.

-.. note:: If you're subscribing to a pool for an application listening on a specified port you need to use the ``domain_port.pem`` scheme for your key files.
+.. 注意:: If you're subscribing to a pool for an application listening on a specified port you need to use the ``domain_port.pem`` scheme for your key files.
 Generally all of the DNS-allowed chars are supported, all of the others are mapped to an underscore.

 An example of an RSA protected server looks like this: